Aslaan001/CIS_Problems/Relic search/problem.md

 ## Description

-In the boundless lands of `CipherLand`, there exists a legendary path lined with `Relics of Time`.
-These relics are arranged in a `Nubeian Order` `(sorted in non-decreasing order)` along a trail that stretches beyond the horizon.
+In the vast lands of `CipherLand`, relics with mysterious power values are arranged along a long trail in `non-decreasing order`, just like a sorted array called `relics[]`.

-You, the brave Time Seeker, have been tasked to retrieve a specific relic with a `power value 'k'`.
-But there’s a catch — the trail is very long, and you `cannot traverse it entirely as you have limited time`.
-You need a clever strategy to locate the relic efficiently without wandering forever.

-The relics are stored conceptually in an `sorted array 'relics[]'`.
-Your mission is to find the `index of the target relic`.
-If the relic is not present, you must return `-1`.

-Note:- we are assuming `'0'` based indexing here
+You, the `Time Seeker`, are looking for a relic with a specific power value `k`.
+The trail is endless, so you cannot check every relic one by one.
+You must use a `smart and efficient method` to find your target.

+If the relic exists, return its `index`.
+If it doesn’t, return `-1`.

+`Note: Use '0' based indexing`.

 ---